cheesyminecart/cheesyminecart.github.io/projects.markdown

 ## TheSpacer - My Science Communication Blog

-I built this website using the [AstroPaper](https://github.com/satnaing/astro-paper) theme in order to learn how better to use the terminal.

 -  As of 17/5/2025, I have written 40 articles, each covering a different aspect of what I'm interested in.
 Don't get me wrong, these aren't anywhere good enough to publish to magazines, but I'm hoping to use this as a jumping base for that later on.
 -  You can find the website here: [thespacer-blog.com](thespacer-blog.com).
-Takes are bad.
 Have fun!
+-  This website was build using [AstroPaper](https://astro.build/themes/details/astropaper).

 ## MindNiche - My Physics Notes' Organisation

 I run and maintain a physics notes site, [MindNiche](mindniche.org).
-This is intended to be a 'top-down' overview of physics concepts, similar to that of wikipedia, but with a more lighthearted writing style and xkcd-style comics pertaining to each subject.
-The hope is for this website to turn into an "all-in-one" resource for research papers, where links to various concepts in research papers can be accessed for better understanding
+These notes are in paragraph form and come as a reaction against people selling their notes.
+I am an advocate for free knowledge and have thus attempted to put all the notes I've taken online in order to undermine the business of selling notes at a premium.

 I've attached some rough statistics below.
-The website uses a modified version of AnubisNekhet's [AnuPpuccin](https://github.com/AnubisNekhet/AnuPpuccin) theme and is built using [Obsidian Publish](https://obsidian.md/publish)
+The website uses a modified version of AnubisNekhet's [AnuPpuccin](https://github.com/AnubisNekhet/AnuPpuccin) theme and is built using [Obsidian Publish](https://obsidian.md/publish).

 **STATS (06/2025):**